 Chancellor James Schmidt discusses his recent testimony before the Wisconsin Legislature’s Joint Committee on Finance regarding the importance of new state investment in the UW System.

 Special events during National Teacher Appreciation Week May 1-5 will recognize 100 years of excellence in teacher education at the University of Wisconsin-Eau Claire.
 The events are part of the university’s yearlong Centennial Celebration.

 Austin Northagen, an English education major and philosophy minor, found a study abroad program that allowed him to remain on pace for graduation, visit numerous countries and take many interesting classes.

 Now at Luther Seminary pursuing her master of divinity degree, alumna Ashlei Buhrow credits the UW-Eau Claire religious studies program for challenging her to think critically about religion and life in general.

-Readers are sought for the 11th annual International Poetry Reading at UW-Eau Claire, to be held from 7-9 p.m.
-May 3 in the Dakota Ballroom of UW-Eau Claire’s Davies Center.
+UW-Eau Claire will celebrate the beauty of language from around the world at the 11th annual International Poetry Reading from 7-9 p.m.
+May 3 in the Dakota Ballroom of Davies Center.